ariburaco/nex-gen-contact-form/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+The tests are written using Jest and React Testing Library. \
+Cases covered in the tests are basic rendering, form validation and form submission.